AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 ### External data preparation

-If your data is stored outside of Experience Platform, you need to create the [Consumer ExperienceEvent schema](#cee-schema) and map your data to the required fields.
-Once complete, you can create a dataset with your schema and ingest your data to Platform.
-The dataset can then be selected when configuring an [!DNL Intelligent Service].
+If your data is stored outside of Experience Platform, you need to map your data to the required and relevant fields in a [Consumer ExperienceEvent schema](#cee-schema).
+This schema can be augmented with custom field groups to better capture your customer data.
+Once mapped, you can create a dataset using your Consumer ExperienceEvent schema and [ingest your data to Platform](../ingestion/home.md).
+The CEE dataset can then be selected when configuring an [!DNL Intelligent Service].

 Depending on the [!DNL Intelligent Service] you wish to use, different fields may be required.
 Note that it is a best practice to add data to a field if you have the data available.
 To learn more about the required fields, visit the [Attribution AI](./attribution-ai/input-output.md) or [Customer AI](./customer-ai/input-output.md) input / output guide.